CircuitSetup/Flux-Capacitor_backup/README.md

 ##### &#9654; TCD connected by wire

-Check this if you have a Time Circuits Display and connected it by wire.
+Check this if you have a Time Circuits Display connected by wire.
 Note that you can only connect *either* a button *or* the TCD to the "time travel" connector on the FC, but not both.

 ##### &#9654; Use 'panel light' for box lights

-Normally, [box lights]() are connected to the "External LED" connectors, and the [IR feedback LED]() to the "Panel Light" connector.
+Normally, [box lights](#box-lighting) are connected to the "External LED" connectors, and the [IR feedback LED](#ir-remote-control) to the "Panel Light" connector (GND/S).
 Check this option if your box lights are instead connected to the "Panel Light" connector.
 This option, in essence, swaps the "external LED" and "Panel light" connector purposes.

 #### Network settings